Ahmed Adeeb: Controversies

 Adeeb was detained by Indian authorities on 1 August 2019 after he arrived illegally by tugboat in the city of Thoothukudi, Tamil Nadu.
 Indian officials stated that Adeeb was detained because he did not have valid travel documents and did not arrive at a legal port of entry.
 Adeeb was transferred to the Maldives escorted by the Indian Coast Guard, where he was arrested by Maldivian police.

 On 6 October 2020, Adeeb was sentenced to 20 years in prison, after he pleaded guilty to money laundering and embezzlement from the Maldives Marketing and Public Relations Corporation along with its managing director, Abdulla Ziyath, who received a prison sentence of 11 years.

+In November 2023, president Ibrahim Mohamed Solih pardoned Adeeb, which drew criticism from many local NGOs.
+After being pardoned, Adeeb moved to Singapore.

+Adeeb Files

+A forensic report was published detailing the chat log, contacts, calendar entries, and private photos from Adeeb's phone.
+It revealed how politicians, judges, etc. turning to Adeeb for financial aid.
+Some included desperate pleas for protection and favours.
+Messages also revealed offhand remarks about the disappearance of Ahmed Rilwan, setting fire to the Auditor General's Office, death threats sent to rival politicians.
+It also showed evidence of Adeeb's connection with gangs and using state funds for womanizing, sex parties, and pornography.
+He's also been alleged to be pimping underage girls.

 Personal life

 Adeeb is an avid footballer.
 He represented club and country in youth age groups.
-His love for music led to his sponsorship and event sourcing of the biggest major concert gigs in the Maldives, which included international artist Akon, as well as Bollywood stars and bands.
+His love for music led to his sponsorship and event sourcing of one of the biggest major concert gigs in the Maldives, which included international artist Akon, as well as Bollywood stars and bands.

-Adeeb's father served in the military and his mother worked as an executive at the Maldives Customs Service.
-Adeeb is married to Mariyam Nashwa and is the father of two children, daughter Eevie and son Izyan, from his previous marriage.
+Adeeb is married to Mariyam Nashwa and has a daughter and son from his previous marriage.